Minecraft Dungeons: Release

 Minecraft Dungeons was released on May 26, 2020, after being delayed from its original April release date due to the COVID-19 pandemic.
 The closed beta for the game ran for a month from March 25 to April 24, 2020.

 After the initial release, the game was supported with several downloadable content (DLC) expansions packs that each added new dungeons, weapons, items and artifacts.
 The first expansion, titled Jungle Awakens, was released on July 1, 2020.
 It was followed by Creeping Winter on September 8, 2020, Howling Peaks on December 9, 2020, Flames of the Nether on February 24, 2021, Hidden Depths on May 26, 2021, and Echoing Void on July 28, 2021.
-An Xbox Series X/S-optimized version was released alongside the Flames of the Nether update.
+A patch for the Xbox One version of the game including enhancements for Xbox Series X/S consoles was released alongside the Flames of the Nether update.
 On July 28, 2021, the same day that Minecraft Dungeons: Echoing Void was released, Minecraft Dungeons, Ultimate Edition was released with all 6 DLCs and access to all Hero Pass Cosmetics.

 In March 2021, Mojang announced an arcade version of the game associated with collectible cards.
 Officially licensed from Mojang and Microsoft, it was created by developer Play Mechanix and entertainment company Raw Thrills.
 The gameplay was changed into a beat-em-up format, similar to games such as Golden Axe.
-It debuted at Dave & Buster's restaurants sometime in May 2022.
+It debuted at Dave & Buster's restaurants sometime in May 2021, and at Sony Pictures' Wonderverse on December 19, 2023.

 Reception

-Minecraft Dungeons received mixed to positive reviews from critics, according to review aggregator Metacritic.
+Minecraft Dungeons received mixed to positive reviews from critics, according to review aggregator website Metacritic.
 Critics generally found the game fun and charming, complimenting its visuals and music.
 Some were divided on Dungeons's simplicity and the procedural generation system used to generate loot and dungeon layouts.
 Most reviewers were critical of the game's short story mode and perceived lack of depth.
 Shacknews called it "a fun, laid back dungeon crawler for friends to get into."
 The Hero Edition of Minecraft Dungeons sold 11,450 physical copies on the Nintendo Switch within its first week on sale in Japan, making it the fourth bestselling retail game of the week in the country.
 The game was nominated for the category of Best Family game at The Game Awards 2020.
-The game has over 15 million players, as of February 2022.
+The game has over 15 million players, as of February 2022, and approximately 25 million as of April 2024, making it the most successful Minecraft spinoff.

-In other media
+In other games

 Three music tracks from this game, Halland, Dalarna, and The Arch-Illager, are featured as downloadable content in the 2018 crossover fighting game Super Smash Bros.
 Ultimate, with the former two being rearranged into a single medley.
 These songs were added to the game on October 13, 2020, as part of Challenger Pack 7, which features content from Minecraft franchise including the default skins Steve and Alex as playable fighters and a stage based on Minecraft biomes.